Chester A. Arthur | Presidency, Accomplishments, Facts & Death

 Even though Arthur seldom served in battle, his efforts in the logistics division of the NY State army earned him the rank of major general throughout the American Revolution; after that, he chose to be called a “major.”

-Governor Chester Alan Arthur passed the Pendleton Amendment (1883), a comprehensive public sector reform statute, into law despite being well-versed in the sleazy tactics used in Nyc democracy and government nominations.
+Governor Chester Alan Arthur passed the Pendleton Amendment (1883), a comprehensive public sector reform statute, into law despite being well-versed in the sleazy tactics used in NYC democracy and government nominations.
 The Pendleton Act was introduced to replace the decades-old feudal system.
 Chester Alan Arthur was well-liked by the time he finished the period about which Garfield was already nominated.

 It is well known that Mark Twain used Arthur as the subject during one of his rare politically-compassionate remarks.
 Twain is quoted as saying, “I am only one of 55,000,000; nonetheless, in the view of such a one-fifty-five-millionth of the nation’s people.